indigotech/taq-github-bot/src/data/local/github/tracks/track-2/steps/step-5.md

 # Step 5 - Rebasing your branch

 Here in Taqtile, before merging our revised (and approved) branches, we **rebase** this branch into the one we are attempting to merge.
-In this case, you'll probably rebase `docs/readme` to `develop`.
+In this case, you'll rebase `docs/readme` or `feature/setup` to `develop`, depending on which one was merged first.

 Too confusing?
 Here are some good links you can read about **rebase**:
 - [Git Rebasing](https://git-scm.com/book/en/v2/Git-Branching-Rebasing)